andre-st/creative-coding/README.md

 # Andre's Creative Coding Archive

 A few of my source codes that I still found on my computer.
-They were part or should have been part of some graphics sub-projects.
+They were part or should have been part of some private graphics sub-projects.

 - [Runner](#runner)
 - [Collage](#collage)